leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/SymbolTablePlugin/symbol_table.md

-The Symbol Table Filter dialog consists of three sets of filters - Symbol Source, Symbol Types, and miscellaneous *[Advanced filters](#advancedfilters)* which are not initially shown.
+The Symbol Table Filter dialog consists of three sets of filters - Symbol Source, Symbol Types, and miscellaneous *[Advanced filters](#filtering)* which are not initially shown.
 The Symbol Types are further divided into label symbols and non-label symbols.
 This grouping is for informational purposes only.
 For most situations, only the Source and Type filters need to be set.
 This will generate a query that will include all symbols that have one of the selected sources AND have